 Welcome to IBeautySpy!
-This is my first ever post and today I will share with you the hair care routine that I am currently following to controll hairfall and help in hair growth. 😀
+This is my first ever post and today I will share with you the hair care routine that I am currently following to control hair loss and help in hair growth.

 So, if you tend to experience more hairfall during winters, don’t fret!
 It could just be a seasonal hairfall issue.
 What started me on reading about this hair growth cycle was, over the past few months of winters, I was experiencing more hairfall than usual and was curious to find out if seasons have an impact on it.
 Even in that case, we can control hairfall to a certain extent by following a good hair care routine and taking extra care.
+Beyond this, there’s new technology available to treat lost hair follicles, such as multi therapeutic hair transplant, which you can get from a hair transplant clinic.
 So let me share with you what has worked for me in combating hairfall and growing my hair longer.

 Oil Massage: I am not much of an oil person generally as I hate the thick, greasy feeling of oils and also the smell of many oils gives me a headache.
 Recently, I bought this Forest Essentials Ayurvedic Bhringraj Herb Enriched Head Massage Oil and am loving it.
 It is light, non-greasy, doesn’t have a headache inducing smell and also gives good results.
 Makes hair smooth and shiny.
 I will post a detailed review on this soon.
 I warm up the oil, massage my scalp with it for around 20 minutes, finally apply some oil on the hair lengths as well and leave it overnight.